caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

    With ``caQtDM_Env.bat`` you can configure your system.
 All settings which are needed will be taken from here.

-   The building can be started with the batchfile : ``caQtDM_BuildAll.bat``
+   The build process can be started with the batchfile : ``caQtDM_BuildAll.bat``

-   The packaging is made with the batch file : ``caQtDM_Build_Package.bat`` This will generate a MSI installation file in the folder of ``caQtDM_Binaries``.
+   The packaging is done with the batch file : ``caQtDM_Build_Package.bat`` This will generate a MSI installation file in the folder ``caQtDM_Binaries``.

    To clean the Folder you should use ``caQtDM_CleanAll.bat``.